Back to Blog

 When I was little, after trick-or-treating the first thing I wanted to do is to see what I got (and eat some).
 Usually my mom would come into the room and say, "You may have two tonight, take two for lunch tomorrow and then we'll share the rest."
 What?
 It was MY candy!
 I had worked so hard for it.
 I would get gripped by a feeling of scarcity.

 Now as a fundraiser I see that same "I don't want to share!" attitude on some teams.
 Some team members (or leaders) take all the credit.
-Others choose to withhold information (which is very damaging to the team).
+Others choose to withhold information, which is very damaging for the team (which is very damaging to the team).
 As a fundraiser you are always part of a team, even in a one-person shop.
 Your team members may be the front-line professionals, board members, funders or other community members.
 Share.
 Share information, share tips that bring you success.
 Development teams often track revenue as the KPI, but it takes a team to create a successful charity.

 Savor successes